wowsinfo/WoWs-Info-Seven/extra/Diaries/henry.md

 ## 18/04/2020
 ### Summary
 Basic consumable and game map are now added.
 They need to have better ui for sure.
+Commander skill and achievment are also added.
+The simulation is also working.
+They all need more ui polishment.
+However, wiki is almost done.
+I am still amazed at how rapid the development can be.
+It holds state so you can just add UI can see how it changes.
+I just hope the release version is not this laggy... based on Anime Go, it is actually quite smooth.
+I will soon work on clan and player search.
+Then, since clan info is not that challenging so I will do it first and followed by player info.
+Then, the app is basically done I think.
+More polishment after that, add in-app purchase, handle my plugin data (ship consumable, sigma and more) and finally Realtime Statistics.
+It will no longer be BETA.
 ### What to do tomorrow?
-Collection and commander skill.
 Maybe copy website links back??

 ## 17/04/2020
 ### Summary